patrickcgray/patrickcgray.github.io/_pages/about.md

 <img style="float: right; padding: 10px 10px 10px 10px;" src="http://patrickcgray.github.io/images/LC08_AfterFlorence_smaller.jpg" width=165>

 I'm currently an Assistant Research Professor at the University of Maine's School of Marine Sciences.
-I'm broadly interested in biological oceanography and marine ecology (from viruses to whales) as well as applied and fundamental ocean optics.
-My work is often a combination of seagoing observations, satellite remote sensing, and lab-based analysis, all with a strong computational dimension.
+I'm interested in biological oceanography and marine ecology (from viruses to whales) as well as applied and fundamental ocean optics within a broader Earth system science framework.
+My work is often a combination of seagoing observations, satellite remote sensing, and lab-based analysis - all with a strong computational dimension.
 Some themes of my work at the moment include:

 * retreiving marine particle properties from ocean color; including the use of polarization and spatiotemporal patterns to add more information to the inversion
 * investigating optics of oceans on other worlds and what optical signals might constitue a biosignature on Enceladus or Europa